Kurunjang - Toolern Vale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 37 active transport stops operating within Kurunjang - Toolern Vale, comprising a mix of buses.
+Public transport analysis reveals 37 active transport stops operating within Kurunjang - Toolern Vale, comprising a mix of buses.
 These stops are serviced by 8 individual routes, collectively providing 1,739 weekly passenger trips.
 Transport accessibility is rated as moderate, with residents typically located 438 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward, with car remaining the dominant mode at 93%.
-Vehicle ownership averages 1.8 per dwelling, above the regional average.
-According to the 2021 Census, some 17.6% of residents work from home, which may reflect COVID-19 conditions.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 93%.
+Vehicle ownership averages 1.8 per dwelling, which is above the regional average.
+Some 17.6% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 248 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.